“Our entire life here on this world is a pilgrimage, a word that embodies adventure, journey and quest all in one”

 Life as a journey is an apt metaphor.
 It is the idea that at the end of your life, your honors and achievements are less important than the path you took to get there.
 But a journey with a specific purpose becomes a quest.
 When the purpose or mission of a quest is spiritual in nature it becomes a pilgrimage.

-Our entire life here on this earth is a pilgrimage, a word that embodies adventure, journey and quest all in one.
-We are on the path to eternal life, and our mission is to purify ourselves so that we are fit for that life, and to bring with us as many people as we are able to.
+Our entire life here in this world is a pilgrimage, a word that embodies adventure, journey and quest all in one.
+We are on the path to eternal life and our mission is to purify ourselves so that we are fit for that life and to bring with us as many people as we are able to.

 When the world seems to conspire against us, when we feel that we are constantly out of sync with society, that is simply God reminding us that this is not our home.
 We are strangers in a strange land, just passing through.
 We are made for something greater than this world.

 Like any journey, along the way we will experience joy and sorrow, good times and bad, exhilaration and defeat.
 But we can persevere through all that because we know we are not alone, we have our brothers and sisters in the faith, and we have Christ who walks beside us every step of the way.
 We are all on the “road to Emmaus.”